China’s exports to US tick up as traders try to beat tariffs

-BEIJING (AP) — Growth in Chinese exports to the United States ticked up in October as traders rushed to beat another round of tariff hikes.
+BEIJING (AP) — Growth in Chinese exports to the United States ticked up in October as traders rushed to beat a new tariff hike in a battle over Beijing’s technology policy.

-Exports to the U.S. market rose 13.3 percent over a year earlier to $42.7 billion, up from September’s 13 percent growth, customs data showed Thursday.
+Shipments to the U.S. market rose 13.3 percent over a year earlier to $42.7 billion, up from September’s 13 percent growth, customs data showed Thursday.
 Imports of American goods rose 8.5 percent to $10.9 billion, decelerating from the previous month’s 9 percent.

 China’s trade surplus with the United States narrowed to $31.8 billion from September’s record $34.1 billion.

-Traders are rushing to beat a U.S. tariff hike planned for January, ING economists Iris Pang said in a report.
-Pang said “front-loading behavior” is likely to continue because this month’s planned meeting between Presidents Xi Jinping and Donald Trump in Argentine is unlikely to yield positive results.
+Traders are rushing to beat a U.S. tariff hike planned for January, ING economist Iris Pang said in a report.
+Pang said they are pessimistic this month’s planned meeting between Presidents Xi Jinping and Donald Trump in Argentina will “yield positive results.”

 Most Read Business Stories